vanzasetia/faq-accordion-card/README.md

 ### What I Learned

 ### Useful Resources
 - [Accordion Example | WAI-ARIA Authoring Practices 1.1](https://w3c.github.io/aria-practices/examples/accordion/accordion.html) - I didn't know how to create an accessible accordion, but this example helps me out!
+It tells me the exact markup and the explanation.

 <!-- ENDOF My Process -->